kmjc/PsrPopPy2/README.md

 2. Single Pulse SNR and Burst Rate for Radio Transients (use --singlepulse in populate and dosurvey)
 3. wxHist and wxView now support burst rate and number of detected pulses for singlepulse case.
 4. ymw16 dm model now included
+5. Now dither the distnces using --dither option.
+See lorimer et al 2006 section 4.2.

 Old Info